DevExpress/devextreme-documentation/concepts/05 UI Components/DropDownBox/00 Getting Started with DropDownBox/15 Configure Selection.md

 3. Implement the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxList/Configuration/#onSelectionChanged) event handler.
 In this handler, pass the selected value to the DropDownBox [value](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#value) option.

-If you want to implement different scenarios, like bind the DropDownBox and the embedded element to different data sources, or more complex data sources, or select the initial value, refer to the following article: [Synchronize with the Embedded Element](/Documentation/Guide/UI_Components/DropDownBox/Synchronize_with_the_Embedded_Element/)
+If you want to implement different scenarios, like bind the DropDownBox and the embedded element to different data sources or more complex data sources, or select the initial value, refer to the following article: [Synchronize with the Embedded Element](/Documentation/Guide/UI_Components/DropDownBox/Synchronize_with_the_Embedded_Element/)

 ---
 ##### jQuery